-You can make the lemon curd (through step 1) up to two days ahead; keep it refrigerated.
+You can make the lemon curd (through step 1) up to 2 days ahead; keep it refrigerated.
 The velvety curd is also delicious spread on shortbread and scones.

 - Total Time: